Lingyungou11/Lingyungou11.github.io/_pages/publications.md

 5. Zhang, C.+, L. Li,  S. Hu#, **L. Gou**, and R. Chen.
 2024.
 [Physical origin of adsorption heat and its significance in the isotherm equation](https://www.sciencedirect.com/science/article/pii/S0017931023010591). ***International Journal of Heat and Mass Transfer***, 220, 124914.
 6. Zhang, Y., **L. Gou**#, C. Zhang+#, Z. Qiu, and R. Chen.
 2024.
 Effects of iron oxide cementation on the mechanical properties of granite residual soil in the full suction range. ***Acta Geotechnica***.
 Accepted.
+7. Yang, Y., C. Zhang+#, **L. Gou**, R. Chen, and Y. Dong.
+2023.
+Role of substrate roughness in soil desiccation cracking. ***Canadian Geotechnical Journal***.
+Accepted.

 ## Under Review Papers
-7. **Gou, L.**, and C. Zhang+#.
+8. **Gou, L.**, and C. Zhang+#.
 2023.
 A closed-form solution for film flow in nanoscale pores with spatially varying viscosity. *Journal of Engineering Mechanics*.
-8. Yang, Y., C. Zhang+#, **L. Gou**, R. Chen, and Y. Dong.
-2023.
-Role of substrate roughness in soil desiccation cracking. *Canadian Geotechnical Journal*.

 ## Working Papers
-10. **Physical origins of enhanced water viscosity in clayey soils**, to be submitted to *Journal of Engineering Mechanics*.
+9. **Physical origins of enhanced water viscosity in clayey soils**, to be submitted to *Journal of Engineering Mechanics*.
-11. **Nanopore evolution in clay during drying via Small-Angle Neutron Scattering**, to be submitted to *Canadian Geotechnical Journal*.
+10. **Nanopore evolution in clay during drying via Small-Angle Neutron Scattering**, to be submitted to *Canadian Geotechnical Journal*.